joaoevangelista/fireplace-app/docs/usage.md

 reported by the watcher who spotted the incident or a person who found and reported to the park employees.

-## Creating new Incidents
+### Creating new Incidents

 They can be created on the menu **Incidents** on navigation bar, that link will lead you to the form, there you can fill with all the details about the problem occurred and can add a location so you can keep a record of where those events occurred and prevent them to appear there again.

+!!! note
-> You need to be signed in to report new incidents
+    You need to be signed in to report new incidents

-## Managing
+### Managing

 On the list view of all incidents, you can delete them and open the edition form with a single click.
 Both procedures should feel natural to you.

+!!! note
-> You need to be Master to delete an incident and signed in to edit
+    You need to be Master to delete an incident and signed in to edit

-# Incident Types
+## Incident Types

 Each incident needs a type to be classified, here you can manage them, they consist with only a name, that tells what was about the incident, such as: *Fireworks*, *Lost Person*, *Fireplace*

-## Creating Types
+### Creating Types

   To create a new type you need to head to the Incident Types option on Incident menu located at navigation bar.
 From there you can see a list of types already created and a link that will lead you to the form.